chimaobi-okite/pref_aligner/README.md

    * Do both quantitative (see models accuracies and plot results) and
    * qualitative analysis.
 That is probe individual failure cases and make conclusions.
    * Do inter model analysis - any instances that continously fail across all models?
+5. Go beyong multichoice questions - evaluate LLMs for generative tasks - (Think of datasets, set of code)